joebrew/vilaweb/analyses/pew_populism/README.md

-Populism, the right, and the PSOE
+No, seriously, the PSOE is not a leftist party
 ================

 # Introduction